 Prosecutions for counterfeiting may include many separate charges for these actions in association with the underlying counterfeit goods.

 Penalties for specific kinds of counterfeiting vary, but counterfeiting U.S. securities carries a potential fine of up to $250,000 and a maximum of 25 years in federal prison.
 Penalties are increased where the crime resulted in financial gain, or resulted in another party suffering a financial loss.
 Penalties may be up to double the amount gained or lost.
 Issuance of false securities is punished with fines and a maximum 20 year prison sentence.
 Forging postage stamps carries possible fines and imprisonment for not more than five years.

-Federal criminal prosecutions are notoriously difficult to fight.
-If you have been charged with counterfeiting, you'll need the assistance of a qualified lawyer to prepare the best possible defense.
-Contact a local attorney for a free initial case review to discuss your charges.
+Counterfeit crimes and other federal criminal prosecutions are notoriously difficult to fight.
+If you've been charged with counterfeiting, you'll need the assistance of a qualified lawyer to prepare the best possible defense or help you broker a reasonable plea deal.
+Contact a local criminal defense attorney today.